 There are two main types of hard drives:

 - Internal hard drives sit inside your computer.
 Every computer you buy will come with one already installed.
 It's relatively easy to add an extra hard drive to most desktop computers.
-Laptops don't usually have room for additional storage devices, but you can normally replace the installed hard drive with a new one.
+Laptops don't usually have room for additional storage devices, but you can sometimes replace the installed hard drive with a new one.

-- External hard drives come in a separate unit which you plug in to your computer.
+- External hard drives come in a separate unit which you plug into your computer.
 They work just like internal hard drives, except they are portable.
 Because external hard drives can be moved easily, it is wise to take additional security precautions (you should do this with all portable storage devices).
 Try to keep them locked away when not in use and use encryption to scramble your data.

 Another type of external hard disk storage is network attached storage (NAS).
 It allows you to connect a hard drive directly to your computer network, so you can store files centrally without investing in a server.